UB-Mannheim/crass/docs/basic-concepts.md

 ==============

 The very basic object `crass` operates on is a **page** with **separator lines**.
 First the **page** will be cropped into **segments** based on the **separator lines** and afterwards spliced together to a new image.
 There must be at least one vertical and one horizontal line that the code runs correctly.
 In an additionally preprocessing step, `crass` might detect the rotation of the page and will rotating it to the correct angle.
 This process is called **"deskewing"**.

 ![Sheets and Pages](img/basic_concept.png)

 ## Input and Output Image Files

 `crass` can process either one **page** or a **folder** containing several pages with the same extension.
 The output files will have the same extension as the inputs ones.

-By default, `crass` places the single segments and the debuginformation-images into the directory "out/..".
-The subdirectory "out/spliced/.." will contain the final spliced images.
+By default, `crass` places the single segments and the debug information resp. images into the directory "out/..", e.g. the subdirectory "out/spliced/.." will contain the final spliced images.

 ### File Formats